kennykiys/northwind-sales-analysis/README.md

 ## Key Insights
+#### Data Quality
+- All 29 customers have company name, phone number and country on record but no customer email addresses are recorded in the system
+ - Email collection should be prioritized for customer communication

 #### Customer Analysis
 - Northwind has a total of 29 customers all based in the United States
 - California has the highest number of customers compared to other states